tbocloud/duplicate/README.md

 A: This has been resolved in recent versions.
 The issue was caused by command objects in hooks.py.
 Update to the latest version which uses Frappe's command auto-discovery.

 **Q: Tests fail with "Allow must be set first" validation error**
 A: This has been fixed by properly handling Dynamic Link field validation in User Permission Details.
-The issue occurred when the `allow` field wasn't set before the `for_value` field.
+The issue occurred when the `allow` field wasn't set before the `for_value` field, or when test data like `_Test Company` didn't exist.
+The latest version includes robust test data creation and proper field ordering.

 ### Debug Mode